AWARDS & SCHOLARSHIPS

 The Badger Chapter also recognizes a Young Professional (YP) for his or her outstanding achievements in the solid waste industry, by granting a deserving YP with the Chapter's prestigious "YP of the Year" award.
 Nominations are accepted until the beginning of February and the recipient is announced at the Wisconsin Integrated Resource Management Conference (WIRMC).

-Category III (Robert P. Stearns/SCS Engineers Award) – Full-time students entering or in graduate studies in a field related to solid waste management.
+Category III (Robert P. Stearns/SCS Engineers Award) – Full-time students who are entering or are in graduate school pursuing a degree in environmental science, engineering or other suitable major related to the field of solid waste management.

 Special Award for Badger Chapter